refeco/refeco.github.io/_posts/2022-10-24-solidity-abi-encoder.markdown

 # ... the result is long so I've just truncated it
 {% endhighlight %}

-Is also worth mention that the numeric values are returned always as Math::BigInt instances, in the future I may need to add the option of passing the arguments to the Encoder module as big int values as well, but for now it accepts only basic numeric types.
+Is also worth mention that the numeric values are returned always as Math::BigInt instances, and the encoder module also accepts Math::BigInt as input for the numeric type signatures.

 ## Using it